ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 Use the `mbed test` command to compile and run tests.

 There are two testing frameworks: Greentea and Icetea.
 Greentea provides tests designed for driver porting and target verification.
-Icetea provides and manages tests for multiple devices under the test (DUTs) at the same time.
+Icetea provides and manages tests for multiple devices at the same time.
+Devices being tested are referred to as devices under test (DUTs).
 For example, you can test the network setup for a server and multiple clients, simultaneously controlling them from the test environment.

 The arguments to `test` are:
 * `-m <MCU>`: to select a target for the compilation.
 If the `detect` or `auto` parameter is passed, then Mbed CLI will attempt to detect the connected target and compile against it.